-3.3 Children who are looked after and Previously Looked After Children
+18.0 Looked After Children and Previously Looked After Children

-- 3.3.1 Garswood Primary School recognises that the most common reason for children becoming looked after is as a result of abuse and/or neglect. - 3.3.2 The School believes that Children Looked After (CLA), sometimes referred to as LAC, and previously looked after children have a right to expect the outcomes we want for every child.
-All Schools and settings have a role in supporting the local authority to achieve the highest possible educational standards and outcomes for CLA irrespective of their placing authority. - 3.3.3 The School is compliant with its duty under "Promoting the education of looked after children and previously looked after children Statutory guidance for local authorities", Feb 2018. - 3.3.4 The School ensures there is a common understanding amongst all staff of the needs of Children Looked After, and staff are supported in identifying their areas of strength and their capacity to improve in their work with Children Looked After. - 3.3.5 The Designated Teacher (DT) for Children we look after Miss Moon, will ensure they have the details of the child's legal status, social worker and name of virtual School head in the local authority that looks after the child. - 3.3.6 The DT will ensure every Child We Looked After on roll has an up-to-date PEP document each term.

-- 3.3.7 The DT will attend Looked After Child Reviews or any care planning meeting held in respect of a LAC on roll at the School.
-If the DT or DSL are unable to attend a review or meeting a report will be provided. - 3.3.8 More detailed information is held in the School's Looked After Child Policy.
+- 18.1 Garswood Primary School recognises that the most common reason for children becoming looked after is as a result of abuse and/or neglect. - 18.2 The School believes that Looked After Children (LAC) and previously looked after children have a right to expect the outcomes we want for every child.
+All Schools and settings have a role in supporting the local authority to achieve the highest possible educational standards and outcomes for LAC irrespective of their placing authority. - 18.3 The School is compliant with its duty under "Promoting the education of looked after children and previously looked after children Statutory guidance for local authorities", Feb 2018. - 18.4 The School ensures there is a common understanding amongst all staff of the needs of Looked After Children, and staff are supported in identifying their areas of strength and their capacity to improve in their work with Children Looked After. - 18.5 The Designated Teacher for LAC Mr Yearsley (Deputy Head Teacher) will ensure they have the details of the child's legal status, social worker and name of virtual School head in the local authority that looks after the child. - 18.6 The DDSL will ensure what every Looked After Child on roll has an up-to-date PEP document each term. - 18.7 The DDSL will attend Looked After Child Reviews or any care planning meeting held in respect of a LAC on roll at the School.
+If the DSL or deputy are unable to attend a LAC review or meeting a report will be provided. - 18.8 More detailed information is held in the School's Looked After Child Policy.